MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/uwp.md

         //
         /// <summary>
-        /// This method is invoked when you click Log In button
+        /// This method is invoked when you select the Log In button
         /// This method shows entities flow during the sign in process.
         /// We have 4 different entities:
         /// - User Credentials of type KeyCredential